potentpwnables/potentpwnables.github.io/_posts/2023-02-26-cyber-defenders-insider-challenge.md

 ###### Question 4
 There was a super-secret file created.
 What is the absolute path?

 I really liked this question because it didn't really give too much information, and expected you to explore through the data available to you.
-The thing I liked about this is that because there wasn't much to go, I found myself exploring a lot of files that I thought would be useful, including the files in the `Documents` and `Pictures` folders.
+The thing I liked about this is that because there wasn't much to go on, I found myself exploring a lot of files that I thought would be useful, including the files in the `Documents` and `Pictures` folders.
 But it also caused me to look in the `~/.bash_history` file, which proved to be quite useful.
-In fact, that file was used to answer this question, the next one, and the last one. the absolute path for this created file is `/root/Desktop/SuperSecretFile.txt`.
+In fact, that file was used to answer this question, the next one, and the last one.
+The absolute path for this created file is `/root/Desktop/SuperSecretFile.txt`.

 <figure>
 <img src="/assets/posts/0001-01-10-cyber-defenders-insider-challenge/question4.png" alt="Image of the command history showing a command that was run that created a file called SuperSecretFile.txt" style="width:100%;" />